 Dynamic CRUD

-The kernel turns manifest.tables[] into a working REST + UI layer without any per-table code.
+The kernel turns manifest.models[] into a working REST + UI layer without any per-table code.
 This page explains how, from both sides — what the runtime does on the backend, and what the SDK does on the frontend.

 Why it's worth a concept page